SHiLLySiT/SHiLLySiT.github.io/README.md

 # Run locally
 `npm run serve`

-# Tag guide

-## Required tags
+# Required tags

-One of the following must be used to correctly categorize content:

-* `post` = blog posts
-* `page` = static pages
+* `project` = all projects must be tagged with this to correctly appear in the project list

-# eleventy migration todo
+# TODO
-- tool tips for company logo? "created as developer at filament games"
 - add proper image unfurl
 - add playbit as project
-- project page template
-- article page template
 - add other technical writing samples
 - google analytics tag
 - notice for freelance work
   - freelancing page?
+- convert flash games?